Looking for those absolutely huge round ornamental onion flowers that appear in springtime? Look no further than Allium giganteum – the Giant Allium!

 Giant Allium plants (Allium giganteum) can be grown in Zones 3-9, depending upon the variety chosen.
 The Beau Regard Giant Allium is considered the most cold-hardy (down to Zone 3), while the most heat-tolerant cultivars are Globemaster, Gladiator, and Summer Drummer® Giant Alliums (up to Zone 9).
 If you don’t know your local growing zone yet, use the USDA Plant Hardiness Map to find your zone.

 Giant Alliums are commonly used in flower beds and border gardens, but not usually seen as cut flowers.
 These hardy plants are drought-tolerant and deer-resistant in the flower garden.
-Giant Allium flowers are known as magnets for attracting beneficial garden wildlife such as butterflies and hummingbirds.
+Allium flowers are known as magnets for attracting beneficial garden wildlife such as butterflies and hummingbirds.

 Giant Allium bulbs are grown through the season and lifted by the plant nursery in the summertime for fall shipping to gardeners around the country.